SaludLemus/rshell_project/README.md

 Everything after the '#' will not be included in the arguments and such, will not interfere with your executables.

 <h2 id="How it works">How it works</h2>
-Our rshell stores the commands in a binary tree like so:
+The rshell utilizes a binary tree to store its commands, like so:

     $ echo hello world && mkdir bin || echo this is a test

+The commands will be executed in the standard inorder procedure.

 ![tree_diagram](https://user-images.githubusercontent.com/22006152/32976075-cc52a326-cc07-11e7-9f01-858e5c9ac62a.png)

-Now if parentheses are included in the commands, then the binary tree would look like:
+When parathesis are involved, the parser will create roots based on parathesised commands and simply set them as regular nodes, like so:

-    $ (echo A && (echo B || echo C))
+    $ echo A && (echo B || echo C)

 ![tree_diagram_with_parentheses](https://user-images.githubusercontent.com/22006152/32976154-dd5ab324-cc08-11e7-9a37-e7aa46fe1e38.png)

-<h2 id="Debugging">Debugging</h2>
-Debugging should go here.

 <h2 id="Known Bugs">Known Bugs</h2>